 Step 2.
 Lay the pork roast on top of the onions.

 Step 3.
-Add the liquid.
-We prefer chicken stock, beer or water to orange juice, which is common in other recipes.
+Add ½ cup of liquid.
+We prefer chicken stock, beer, or water.

 Step 4.
 Combine all the spices in a small bowl.
 Sprinkle liberally over the pork shoulder.

-I have and love this 6-quart slow cooker for fall apart tender meat.
-It holds a full 7-pound roast when you cut it into quarters, although I usually use a 3-3 ½ pound boneless roast, or a 5 lb bone-in roast.
+- I have and love this 6-quart slow cooker for this pork carnitas recipe.
+It holds a full 7-pound pork roast when you cut it into quarters, although I usually use a 3 to 3 ½-pound boneless pork roast or a 5-pound bone-in roast for this recipe.

-If you have any, yes!
-I like to freeze in 2 cup portions, adding about 2-3 tablespoon of water to prevent the meat from drying out.
+- I like to freeze leftovers of this carnitas recipe in 2-cup portions, adding about 2-3 Tablespoons of water to prevent the meat from drying out.
 There’s no such thing as meat that’s too moist.
 Dry meat though?
 No bueno.
+Store in an airtight container for even more freshness!

 - Cilantro Lime Coleslaw